-2. Occupational therapy may be provided by either a licensed occupational therapist or a licensed occupational therapy assistant in accordance with the provisions of s.
-468.203, F.S.
-The occupational therapy assistant is supervised by the licensed occupational therapist.
+- 1. The licensed therapist or licensed assistant shall provide input to assist the IEP, EP, or IFSP team when: - a.
+The educational need for occupational therapy as a related service is being determined, and - b.
+A student who is receiving occupational therapy as a related service is being reviewed by the IEP, EP, or IFSP team. - 2.
+Once the educational need for occupational therapy has been determined in accordance with the provisions of this rule, a plan of treatment as referenced in s.468.203, F.S., shall be developed.
+The plan of treatment may be included as a part of the IEP, EP, or IFSP. - 3.
+Pursuant to s.
+468.203, F.S., occupational therapy: - a.
+May be provided by either a licensed occupational therapist or a licensed occupational therapy assistant. - b.
+The occupational therapy assistant is supervised by the licensed occupational therapist. - c.
 The licensed occupational therapist provides both initial direction in developing a plan of treatment and periodic inspection of the actual implementation of the plan.
-Such plan of treatment shall not be altered by the supervised individual without prior consultation with, and the approval of, the supervising occupational therapist.
+Such plan of treatment shall not be altered by the supervised individual without prior consultation with, and the approval of, the supervising occupational therapist. - d.
 The supervising occupational therapist need not always be physically present or on the premises when the assistant is performing services.
 However, except in cases of emergency, supervision shall require the availability of the supervising occupational therapist for consultation with and direction of the supervised individual.